Tips to lower your auto insurance premium

 9. Drive carefully

-It’s more than just a cliché—not only is being a careful driver the best way to avoid an accident, it’s also a great way to keep your insurance premium as low as possible.
+It’s more than just a cliché—not only is being a careful drive the best way to avoid an accident, it’s also a great way to keep your insurance premium as low as possible.

 Desjardins Insurance refers to Desjardins General Insurance Inc. in Quebec and to Certas Direct Insurance Company in Ontario and Alberta.
 Certain restrictions, exclusions and limitations may apply.